Hello and welcome to Year 4’s webpage :)

 - Children are expected to read regularly at home: being a fluent reader is key to learning across ALL subjects and it’s a key life skill.
 It is ideal to read a book over a few days to allow your child to discuss what they have read to embed learning and demonstrate a clear comprehension of the text.
 You may wish to ask the children questions or discuss the meanings of keywords within the book.

-- All homeworkmwill be set on Microsoft Teams.
+- All homework is optional.
+It will be set on Microsoft Teams.
 It will be given out on a Friday and due in the following Wednesday.
-Please “hand in” your homework via Teams.
-There is no expectation for you to print out whatever is set.
+Yellow homework books have been handed out at the beginning of the year for work to be completed in.
+There is no expectation for you to print out whatever is set, so children can either edit the document online or complete work in the homework book.
 If you have any queries, let me know.